 - Muscle dis-ease

 If you’re trying to avoid alcohol, or you feel like you're becoming alcohol dependent, there are steps you can take to cut down gradually.

 For certain personality types, this may be more effective than a 'cold-turkey' approach, which can leave you on edge and may even cause you to rebound or binge in a moment of weakness.

 Here are some simple tips that can help to reduce your cravings and wind back your level of alcohol consumption:

 Apples: Apples are an effective remedy for alcoholism.
 The pectins in apples help to clear toxicity in the body and to nourish the cells, reducing the craving for intoxicating drinks.

-Social Drinking: Avoid social gatherings where the focus is alcohol, like pubs and parties.
-If you can’t avoid them, drink slowly or add a non-alcoholic beverage in between each drink (e.g. sparkling mineral water with fresh lime is a good choice).
+Social Drinking: Avoid social gatherings where the focus is all about alcohol, like pubs and parties.
+If you can’t avoid them or if you have friends around at home, drink slowly or add a non-alcoholic beverage in between each drink (e.g. sparkling mineral water with fresh lime is a good choice).

 Set Limits and Rules: Set a limit for two alcohol-free days per week and remove alcohol from the house.
 If you are in the habit of drinking regularly, this can be a great way to disrupt the pattern of subconsciously reaching into the fridge for a drink which is easy to do when there is always alcohol in your home.
 Have a rule not to drink before 5pm unless on very special occasions.